AWS Deployment#

 Connect#

-Follow the instructions below depending on the EC2 instance type selected in the previous section:
+Follow the instructions below depending on the OS you are running and the instance type:

 1. Copy the Public IP Address of your instance.
 You can find this by: